 The UNH Library supports the educational and research activities of the students, faculty, and staff of the University of New Hampshire as a research-level library.
 Experienced research assistance along with group and individual instruction helps students learn how to efficiently research and critically evaluate information.
 The Library provides access to an extensive collection of electronic resources (e-books, digital collections, an institutional repository, indexes in many subject areas, statistical data sets, and databases supplying full-text journal and newspaper articles) 24/7 at library.unh.edu.

 The Library has approximately 2.7 million print and electronic items and more than 140,000 print and electronic serial subscriptions and is active in digitizing, preserving, and making accessible materials in its collections.
 Dimond Library houses collections in the social sciences, humanities, business, health and human services, education, and earth sciences and is the regional depository for federal government publications (including maps).
-It is alsos home to the Connors Writing Center, the Academic Technology Support Center, and Zeke's Cafe.
-Special Collections and Archives is home to the University Museum and collects rare books, manuscripts, and University publications and papers.
+It is also home to the Connors Writing Center, the Academic Technology Support Center, and Zeke's Cafe.
+Special Collections and Archives collects rare books, manuscripts, and University publications and papers.
 In addition to the main Dimond Library, there are three branch libraries for physical sciences and engineering that offer customized services for the UNH scientific and engineering communities.

-For additional information about UNH Library resources, services, and people, please visit https://www.library.unh.edu and for the latest Library information and news, follow us on Instagram, Facebook or Twitter @unhlibrary
+For additional information about UNH Library resources, services, and expertise, please visit https://www.library.unh.edu and for the latest Library information and news, follow us on Instagram, Facebook or Twitter @unhlibrary.